-Admissions Policy 2024 and beyond
+Admissions Policy 2025

-DISTRIBUTION This is a Trust-wide policy and applies to the Trust.
-DOCUMENT ID FT-AM006 Admissions Policy AUTHOR Helen Scott VERSION 3.0 RATIFIED BY THE DIRECTORS OF THE FALLIBROOME TRUST 8 February 2022 POLICY REVIEW DATE Annually.
-Admissions arrangements must be determined by 28 th February.
+DISTRIBUTION This is a Trust-wide policy a and applies to the Trust.
+DOCUMENT ID FT-AM006 Admissions Policy AUTHOR Helen Scott Helen Scott VERSION 3.1 RATIFIED BY THE DIRE FALLIBROOME TRUST CTORS OF THE POLICY REVIEW DATE Annually.
+Adn determined by nissions arrangements must be 28 th February.
 POLICY REQUIREMENT STATUTORY